LayG21/LayG21/README.md

 - 👋 Hi, I’m Leighana.
-- 👀 I’m interested in Software Engineering, Front End Development, Mobile Development, and more.
+- 👀 I’m interested in Software Engineering, Backend Development, Mobile Development, and more.
 - 🌱 I’m currently a computer science student at North Carolina A&T State University.
 - 💞️ I’m looking to collaborate on projects related to my field that will increase my knowledge or experience.
 - 📫 I can be reached on Linkedln: www.linkedin.com/in/leighana-glover-619b48200